50 Latest Euro IELTS Topics

 The bar chart shows the divorce rates in two European countries from 2011 to 2015.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The bar chart shows the percentage of households with cars in a European country between 1971 and 2001.
-Summarise the information by selecting reporting the main features, and make comparisons where relevant.
+The graph below shows the change in production (Million Tonnes) of three products in the forest industry in a European country.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The chart below shows the number of students from four different countries applying to European universities.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.